 Kyrenia castle suffered considerable damage because of a Genoese attack in 1373.
 A hundred years later the Venetians took control of Cyprus, they seized the castle and made their own alterations on it giving it its present-day appearance.
 They reconstructed the fortifications.
 The chief changes, such as the addition of thick walls and embrasures for cannons, were adaptations to changes in warfare in the form of gunpowder artillery.
 In spite of all this, in 1570, they surrendered the castle to the Ottomans without showing any resistance.
-The Ottomans too made some changes to the castle, but the British removed those during their occupation.
-However, in the castle you can find the tomb of the Ottoman Admiral Sadik Pasha.
-The British used the castle as a police barracks and training school, and also as a prison.
-Although the Department regained control in 1959 and the castle became open to the public, in the 1960s part of it was used as military headquarters by the Greek National Guard.
+The Ottomans too made control in 1959 and the castle became open to the public, in the 1960s part of it was used as military headquarters by the Greek National Guard.
 In 1974 the Girne Department of Antiquities and Museums took over responsibility for the castle's preservation and use and created the atmosphere of an open-air museum.